What is the CFCC Holiday Helpers program?

 This is a wonderful gift alternative for family and friends.
 If you would like to make a contribution in honor or memory of someone, be sure to include names and contact information with your contribution.
 The Foundation staff will notify them about your gift to the Holiday Helper Program.

-Students apply through the CFCC Financial Aid Office no later than November 22, 2013.
+Students should apply through the CFCC Financial Aid Office no later than November 14, 2014.
 Applications are available in the Financial Aid Office in U-123 or students may download the application below, fill it out and return it to the Financial Aid office for consideration.

 Thank you and happy holidays!